vmummer/appsec-demo/README.md

 cp_help     - Will show alias command useful for this demo

-cp_trg http://juiceshop.local     # Use to generate good traffic
+cp_tr_good http://juiceshop.local:80     # Use to generate good traffic
                                          - This just does a simple crawl of the Juiceshop website

-cp_trb http://juiceshop.local     # Use to generate questionable traffic on the Juiceshop website
+cp_tr_bad http://juiceshop.local:80      # Use to generate questionable traffic on the Juiceshop website

 ```
 docker-compose down